 - Every student in the BSN program is required to have current health records prior to beginning nursing courses.
-Health records will be maintained through either the student's CSM admission record or through CSM's designated health services office. - Students who stop out and are readmitted to the program must submit another health record, current to within six months. - Additional immunizations or health screening may be required as needed to meet clinical agency requirements. - The student is responsible for any expense incurred in completing this process. - Failure by the student to submit health records as required will result in missed lab/clinical days. - All items on the medical form must be filled in for the record to be considered complete. - Immunizations must be current and the report must include the dates they were given, in order to meet clinical agency requirements.
-Students are to update immunizations when the Center for Disease Control and the Health Department and/or clinical agencies require doing so. - Students are responsible for updating their health records annually with the CSM designated health services office.
+Health records will be maintained through either the student's CSM admission record or through CSM's designated health services office. - Students who stop out and are readmitted to the program must submit another health record, current to within six months. - Additional immunizations or health screening may be required as needed to meet clinical agency requirements. - The student is responsible for any expense incurred in completing this process. - Failure by the student to submit health records as required will result in missed lab/clinical days. - All items on the medical form must be filled in for the record to be considered complete. - Immunizations must be current and the report must include all dates immunizations were given.
+Students are to meet immunization requirements per the state of Nebraska Immunization Law and any further requirements as outlined in clinical agency policies. - Students are responsible for updating their health records annually with the CSM designated health services office.